BIS402Jekyll/bis402jekyll.github.io/README.md

 First, go to Jekyll's Quickstart: <https://jekyllrb.com/docs/> and follow the instructions to install Ruby, Ruby Gems, and Jekyll.
 You will not need GCC or Make as you are not compiling any code.

-Then, create a new directory and cd into it.
+Then, create a new directory and change into it.

 ```bash
 mkdir my_jekyll_site
 cd my_jekyll_site
 ```

-Then, clone this repository:
+Then, clone this repository in your new directory:

 ```git
 git clone https://github.com/BIS402Jekyll/bis402jekyll.github.io.git